j-tesla/j-tesla/README.md

 ### Hi there 👋

-- 🌱 I’m currently studying machine learning, computer architecture and compiler design.
+- 🌱 I’m currently studying UNIX operating system concepts, network programming and relational database management systems.

 - 👯 I’m looking to collaborate on any *python*/*c++*/*javascript* projects sharpen my skills and get some experience.